-- I first would locate the property either by myself or through a realtor of my choosing. and make an offer to a distressed homeowner or an REO department of a bank.
+- I first located the property either by myself, or through a realtor of my choosing, and made an offer to a distressed homeowner or an REO department of a bank that controlled the home.

-- Next, I would do 10% down deals with funds provided by the partners.
+- Next, I did 10% down deals with funds provided by the partners.

-- I would then run ads in newspapers enticing prospects who wanted to buy a home, but were not able to immediately qualify for a mortgage.
+- I then ran ads in newspapers enticing prospects who wanted to buy a home, but were not able to immediately qualify for a mortgage.